reflexsoar/reflex-docs/docs/detections/repositories.md

 # Detection Repositories
-**Detection Repositories** allow you to become a global tenant to share Detection Rules with your sub tenants.
-This means your customers won't have to manually create their own Detection Rules, and that any new Detection Rules you create will automatically be applied to the respective customer(s).
+**Detection Repositories** allow you, as a global tenant, to share Detection Rules with your subtenants.
+This means your sub tenants won't have to manually create their own Detection Rules, and that any new Detection Rules you create will automatically be applied to the respective subtenant(s).

 ## Creating Detection Repositories
 To create new Detection repositories, the followings steps can be used: